 The staff themselves are very friendly, and many of the baristas can speak English too, so they are generally very happy to chat in either language.
 They also have an English and Japanese menu to suit the needs of most customers.

-Prices tend to me a little on the pricey side, but the upside and quality is absolutely worth it, as it is a completely different taste to any of the regular retail chains you may be used to, and that includes good ole Starbucks.
+Prices tend to be a little on the pricey side, but the upside and quality are absolutely worth it, as it is a completely different taste to any of the regular retail chains you may be used to, and that includes good ole Starbucks.